Sleep Routines

 Even one specific detail can make a bedtime song feel deeply yours: your baby's name, a nickname, a favorite blanket, or the room going dark.

 That small detail is often enough to turn a generic lullaby into a family song.
+You do not need a long bedtime poem to make the song personal.

-• Use your baby's name twice.
+• Use your baby's name once or twice.

 • Mention one comfort object or ritual.